 Set Age Remodels

 If you have more than one child, start a new family tradition by deciding on what year warrants a new room!
+Then on those years, give the kids a fresh bedroom update!
 This gives you time to budget and your kids something to look forward to!
 They’ll be excited to reach the age of a newly-furnished or redesigned room!
-For example, you can choose ages 5, 12 and 16 to make sure you hit the major transition years.
+For example, you can choose ages 5, 12, and 16 to make sure you hit the major transition years.

 Check out all my interior decorating ideas on the City Girl Gone Mom Pinterest board!